-Bottom Line: One serving of ground beef contains 15% of the RDI for iron, and is one of the most easily accessible sources of heme iron.
+Summary One serving of ground beef contains 15% of the RDI for iron and is one of the most easily accessible sources of heme iron.
 It’s also rich in B vitamins, zinc, selenium and high-quality protein.

 Pumpkin seeds are a tasty, portable snack.

 A 1-ounce (28-gram) serving of pumpkin seeds contains 2.5 mg of iron, which is 14% of the DV (

-Bottom Line: Pumpkin seeds provide 26% of the RDI for iron per serving.
-They are also a good source of several other nutrients and an excellent source of magnesium.
+Summary Pumpkin seeds provide 26% of the RDI for iron per serving.
+They’re also a good source of several other nutrients, particularly magnesium.

 Quinoa is also higher in protein than many other grains, as well as rich in folate, magnesium, copper, manganese, and many other nutrients.

 Summary Quinoa provides 15% of the RDI for iron per serving.
 It also contains no gluten and is high in protein, folate, minerals and antioxidants.

 Turkey meat is a healthy and delicious food.
 It's also a good source of iron — especially dark turkey meat.